Skip to main content

 Open the customer creation form

-You can open the customer form in two ways:
+You can open the customer form in several ways:

-• Click the Quick Actions button (floating button in bottom-right), then select Customer Customers index page
+• Click the Quick Actions button (the + floating button in the bottom-right), then select New Customer, OR

 2